 All walking shoes have some sort of padding inside of them.
 The padding can make a huge difference id you're keen on comfort, as you should be.
 It's usually the padding which saves your foot from bruises, blisters or from poking your feet at rocky surfaces.

 Look for a shoe with soft padding, it doesn't matter if it looks less in comparison to another shoe, what matters is the comfort.

-A good walking shoe is one which doesn't put too much strain on your wallet.
+A good women's walking shoe is one which doesn't put too much strain on your wallet.
 Trust me, a good choice for you with all the necessities I just mentioned is possible to buy in a specific price limit.
 I recommend focusing on the $60 to $120 price range.

-This is done by examining your foot prints.
 If you're able to see all of your foot in the print, you have a low arch.
 If you're able to see the middle of your foot only sparingly in the print then you have a high arch.
-And, if you're undecided about what category to put your arch type in then your's is probably a neutral arch type.
+And, if you're undecided about what category to put your arch type then you're probably a neutral arch type.

 You might want to go a little below the required amount of flexibility and a little less heel drop in order to stabilize your feet.

 People with high arch type feet do not have good natural shock control.
 In order to compensate for this, you would need shoes with extra padding and curvature in their design.